 In Northern New York and Vermont, Spiders usually live one year.
-Most pass the winter as eggs that develop as adults in the Summer and die in the Fall Although a lot of species over winter in cracks and crevices behind tree bark etc. To avoid freezing, spiders produce an antifreeze into their blood.
+Most pass the winter as eggs that develop as adults in the Summer and die in the Fall Although a lot of species over winter in cracks and crevices behind tree bark etc. To avoid freezing, spiders produce an antifreeze in their blood.
 In the Spring these spiders mate, have eggs, and then die.
-Here are a few spiders located near Albany, Clifton Park, Saratoga, Lake George, Glens Falls, Lake Placid and Plattsburgh, New York Regions.
+Here are a few spiders located near Albany, Clifton Park, Saratoga, Lake George, Glens Falls, Lake Placid, and Plattsburgh, New York Regions.
 These same Spiders can be found through the Manchester, Rutland, Killington, Woodstock, Shelburne, and Burlington Vermont Region.

 Do you have a spider invasion in your home or office in Upstate NY?
 Click below to request your FREE INSPECTION today.